Charlevoix County courts, clerk info

 The following cases were recently heard in Charlevoix’s 90th District Court:

+Moises Nicolas Trevino, 37 of Gaylord, domestic violence, second offense.
+To serve 365 days in jail with credit for 364 days served.

-Mathew Lee Melching, 28 of Charlevoix, third degree retail fraud.
-To pay $425 in fines and costs; $8.13 in restitution.
+Dean James Tims, 52 of Boyne City, third degree retail fraud.
+To pay $425 in fines and costs.

+Gregg Allen Dickson, 59 of Petoskey, impaired driving.
+To serve 93 days in jail with credit for one day served, three days community service work in lieu of jail time, 89 days held in abeyance.
+To be placed on probation for six months, submit to drug and alcohol testing as required, not to consume or possess alcohol or controlled substances.
+To pay $725 in fines and costs.

-Nicholas Andrew Rowell, 17 of East Jordan, breaking and entering a motor vehicle under $200.
-To serve 93 days in jail with credit for 13 days served.
-To pay $40 in restitution.
+Isaac Evans Tompkins, 33 of Boyne City, possession of weapons under the influence and reckless use of a firearm.
+To serve 93 days in jail with credit for one day served, 92 days held in abeyance.

-Robert James Bradshaw, 43 of Petoskey, drunk/disorderly person.
-To pay $350 in fines and costs.
+To be placed on probation for six months, submit to drug and alcohol testing as required, not to consume or possess alcohol or controlled substances.
+To pay $925 in fines and costs.

+Donald S. Story, 58 of Charlevoix, operating while intoxicated with third offense notice.
+To serve 18 to 60 months in prison with credit for 119 days served.
+To pay $898 in fines and costs.

 DOING BUSINESS AS